The Ball and the Truth

 Women’s football offers a useful parallel.
 For decades, successive US teams dominated not because they had discovered a superior footballing logic, but because the US possessed a superior recruiting mechanism.
 Title IX created a vast pipeline of athletes, coaching, and institutional support, unmatched elsewhere.
 With superior athletes, the US developed a style of football that was fast and physical—there was no need to institute a highly demanding technical form.
 The US won multiple World Cups and Olympic gold medals because no one could match their depth or physicality.

 That advantage is now diminishing.
-In Spain for example, 5-6 years ago relatively few girls in elementary school in Catalonia, Madrid, the Basque Country or Valencia were playing football.
+In Spain for example, 5-6 years ago relatively few girls in elementary school in Catalonia, Madrid, or the Basque Country were playing football.
 Today thousands are playing in increasingly competitive junior leagues.
 More broadly, nations with proud traditions on the male side have begun to apply their hard-won techniques to women’s football.

 The US has noticed.
 The hiring of Emma Hayes from Chelsea FC (the most successful English club team in recent years) to coach the US women’s team is no accident.
 Hayes is tactically fluent, technically demanding, and inherently skeptical that athleticism alone can carry the day.
 Her encouragement of US players to move to Europe—into leagues where positional play and technical mastery are assumed—is an implicit admission: the old model is no longer sufficient.